 The American Staffordshire terrier is the breed of dog you may recall from watching Pete the Pup in the "Our Gang” comedies.
-While AmStaffs, as they can be known, are gentle with children, they can show their swagger with other dogs.
-You’ll need to do some training to keep him or her a member of the well-behaved club.
+While AmStaffs—as they can be known—are gentle with children, they can show their swagger with other dogs.
+You must do some training to keep him or her a member of the well-behaved club.

 You want to get it right with an Alaskan Malamute from the outset.
 From the early days of puppydom, lay down the law to make it clear you’re the boss.
 Otherwise, the dog may think he or she can run the house.
 These dogs can be tough to fence in, as they are excellent diggers and climbers.
 Gain their respect and you’ve got an ideal family pet who will show you a good time.

 - U.S. popularity rank: 41

 If you’re not up for an independent dog who wants what he or she wants, forget about a Rhodesian ridgeback.
 These dogs hail from South Africa and chase lions, making them great companions for active families.
 According to Animal Planet, they can give a horse a run for its money for 30 miles.
 Word is, they’re also immune to bug bites.

 The Newfoundland is so big it’s reminiscent of a bear.
 But this gentle giant is beloved and called a "nanny dog" because it will watch children better than some babysitters.
 They are known for being calm, patient, and good not only with children but other animals and strangers.
 Newfies aren’t big on barking, but they will do so when it’s called for.
 They also love swimming.
 One thing to note: They can be challenging to train.

 You may also like:U.S. Air Force by the numbers